monodot/friend-app/README.md

 # mainmates

+**NOTICE: This is alpha software, and I'm working towards a 1.0 public release.
+There is currently no sync or backup feature, and the app will change a lot before it gets to 1.0.
+Until the 1.0 release, you're advised _not_ to enter any data into this app which you're not prepared to lose.**

-A personal, private social network that helps you to connect better to the people who matter to you.
+A personal, private social app that helps you to make stronger connections with the people who matter in your life.

 - Offline-first
-- Progressive Web App (PWA)
+- Cross-platform Progressive Web App (PWA)
 - Online sync support (coming soon)

 ## Take it for a test-drive